 Before the COVID-19 pandemic NUA hit record enrollment of 847 students, 88% of whom qualified for free or reduced lunch based on income guidelines.
-Over 78% of those students live in census tracts where the family poverty rate is 34% — three times the national rate.
-85% of our students are young people of color.
+Over 68% of those students live in census tracts where the family poverty rate is 34% — three times the national rate.
+89% of our students are young people of color.

-Accordingly, since 2012 our enrollment has nearly doubled.
+Accordingly, since 2012 our enrollment had nearly doubled up until the pandemic.
 Thanks to donors like YOU, we’ve been able to meet the growing need.
 Your gift to our Annual Campaign provides young people:

 Our Artist Mentors are caring, well-trained, and share a wide range of experiences with younger artists.
 Mentors are college students, graduate students, professional artists, public school teachers, art therapists, and college faculty among others.
 Though our volunteer arts mentoring program has been temporarily suspended following COVID-19 guidance from the RI Department of Education, positions are generally competitive.
 The last year we had volunteers in the studio, we received over 40 applications for only 15 positions.
 Young people interview and select all of our artist mentors.
 Artist Mentors receive over 30 hours of professional development including 1:1 coaching and workshops on youth development, community arts practice, and education.

 New Urban Arts buys art supplies for more than 200 high school students from over 10 Providence public schools.
 We maintain a screen print studio, a digital media lab, a music recording/production studio, and black and white photography darkroom.
 Students receive frequent opportunities to perform, exhibit, and publish their work.
 Our public programs attracted over 2,200 visitors in the year prior to the pandemic.

 High quality learning & employment experiences